telefonicaid/fiware-cygnus/flume/README.md

 Each datastore, we can find two options:

 * Fixed 6-field lines: `recvTimeTs`, `recvTime`, `attrName`, `attrType`, `attrValue` and `attrMd`.
 Regarding `attrValue`, in its simplest form, this value is just a string, but since Orion 0.11.0 it can be JSON object or JSON array.
-Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in JSON (if the attribute hasn't metadata, serialization is "[]")
+Regarding `attrMd`, in contains a string serialization of the metadata for the attribute in JSON (if the attribute hasn't metadata, `null` is inserted)
 * A field per each entity's attribute, plus an additional field about the reception time of the data (`recvTime`).
 Regarding this kind of persistence, the notifications must ensure a value per each attribute is notified.

 The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter, <code>attr_persistence</code>, whose values can be <code>row</code> or <code>column</code>.